A Pharmacy Degree is Highly Versatile

 Finally, 10% of pharmacists still pursue roles outside the traditional community or hospital pharmacist.
 These unique roles include nuclear pharmacy, veterinary pharmacy, and roles in the pharmaceutical industry.
 These pharmacists may have roles in research and drug development.
 Some pharmacists engage in consulting work.
 They may provide medication management services, analytics, or business intelligence.

 Some pharmacists specialize in pharmacoeconomics or pharmacogenomics.
 They may pursue careers in public health for the Indian Health Services, the NIH, or the CDC.
 They may work for organizations that specialize in health economics and research outcomes.
-Finally, some pharmacists may work in the technology sector or pursue entrepreneurial pursuits.
+Finally, some pharmacists may work in technology or pursue entrepreneurial pursuits.

 The question of ‘what can you do with a PharmD?’ is fascinating and often only limited by your imagination.